-I qualified as a doctor in 1974.
+I qualified as a in 1974.
 After normal post graduate training I was a Genertal Practitioner for 12 years before moving into Occupational Medicine gaining specialist Qualifications in 1997.
 I retired in December 2012 and was living in France a month later.
 I bought my present house after extensive searching and then embarked on an ambitious renovation.
 My reasons for being here were the ability to have the house I wanted, to live in peaceful countryside, to enjoy my classic cars on quiet roads, and to enjoy the slower pace of life in rural France.
 I have sung in good choral groups for many years and have joined a group based in Argenton sur Creuse with English, French and Dutch members.
-I am a member of a local dance association, and the only non french member, I am a member of a local car club, and have both english and french friends.
+I am a member of a local dance association, a local car club, and have both english and french friends.
 I hope my spoken french is improving all the time.
-I believe it is very important as an English community living in another country that we do our utmost to integrate to support life in this rural area and support french associations rather than starting our own where possible, and see the Library as a resource to help English people to do that.
+I believe it is very important as an English community living in another country that we do our utmost to integrate in order to support life in this rural area and support french associations rather than starting our own where possible, and I see the Library as a resource to help English people to do that.

 - Library volunteer Co-ordinator

 The time came when I realised a lifetime ambition to finally work with books when I started to help at the English Library in La Souterraine.

 After a working life as a Mental Health Nurse and Social Care Manager I was looking for a new challenge when I came to France.

 I have always been an avid reader and meeting up with Rodney Sabine, being asked to help him with the new venture was my idea of heaven.